michellelclement/mykonos-recommended-MS2/README.md

 In addition to assistance from my mentor and the slack community, I also found answers to some of my questions and troubleshooting errors by searching previously answered questions on the [Stack Overflow](https://stackoverflow.com/) website.

+A thank you to Murray Bealby for taking the time to look at my project via the Peer Code Review Slack channel and giving a few tips on improving some areas of my project.

 Special Thank you to my fantastic mentor ADEGBENGA ADEYE for helping me with my ideas and directing me on how to fix errors and bugs.

 **Additional Support**